greenbone/gvm-tools/docs/config.rst

 .. _socket_config_section:

-.. rubric:: Socket section
+.. rubric:: Socket Section

+This section is only relevant if the :ref:`socket connection type
+<socket_connection_type>` is used.

 The socket section allows setting the default path to the Unix Domain socket of :term:`gvmd` or :term:`openvasmd` respectively.
-Not to be confused with the socket path to the redis server used by :term:`openvassd`.
-Only relevant if the :ref:`socket connection type <socket_connection_type>` is used.
+It must not be confused with the socket path to the redis server used by :term:`openvassd`.

 .. code-block:: ini